PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

 sleep!).

 Copilot and Codex immediately stirred up controversy because of how they were
-trained: they were given next-token prediction tasks, similar to GPT, with a corpus consisting mostly of Github Python projects, according to the OpenAI Codex paper:
+trained: they were given next-token prediction tasks, same as GPT, with a corpus consisting mostly of Github Python projects, according to [the OpenAI Codex paper](https://arxiv.org/abs/2107.03374):

 > Our training dataset was collected in May 2020 from 54 million public software
 > repositories hosted on GitHub, containing 179 GB of unique Python files under